authorizerdev/docs/src/pages/integrations/react-native.md

 Configure `useAuthRequest` hook with above configs

-> Note: use `offline_access` in scope if you want to get refresh token and want to perform silent refresh when user comes back to app.
-If your app is data sensitive we recommend not using refresh token and asking user to login with each session (example banking / finance app)
+> Note: Use `offline_access` in scope if you want to get refresh token and want to perform silent refresh when user comes back to app.
+If your app is data sensitive we do not recommend using refresh token (example banking / finance app)

 ```js
 const [request, result, promptAsync] = AuthSession.useAuthRequest(